What You Need to Know About Telecommunications Line Installer or Repairer

-In the United States, there were 106,100 jobs for Telecommunications Line Installer or Repairer in 2016.
+In 2016, there was an estimated number of 106,100 jobs in the United States for Telecommunications Line Installer or Repairer.
 New jobs are being produced at a rate of 1.5% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Telecommunications Line Installer or Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+The BLS estimates 10,700 yearly job openings in this field.

 The states with the most job growth for Telecommunications Line Installer or Repairer are Nevada, Utah, and Tennessee.
 Watch out if you plan on working in Kansas, Vermont, or District of Columbia.
 These states have the worst job growth for this type of profession.

 Telecommunications Line Installers and Repairers who work in New Jersey, Massachusetts, or New York, make the highest salaries.

 How much do Telecommunications Line Installers and Repairers make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$74,360|

 What Tools do Telecommunications Line Installers and Repairers Use?

 - Microsoft Excel